open-AIMS/ADRIA.jl/docs/src/usage/scenario_generation.md

 Here, the `scens` variable holds a DataFrame of scenarios of shape $N$ by $D$, where
 $N$ is the number of scenarios (rows) and $D$ is the number of factors (columns).
+Because it is a DataFrame, it can be modified after the fact.

 The Sobol' method (Sobol' 1993, 2001) is the default sampling approach.
 It is a deterministic low-discrepancy quasi-monte carlo sampler.
 Samples are described as